pablorica/statamic_starter_kit/README.md

 In that case simply remove the SSL from youyr local server and use HTTP instead of HTTPS.

+## Site errors

+### 403 Forbidden

+The home page is not loading and the error is 403 Forbidden.
+Check that the swerver configuration is pointing to the correct folder: `public`

 ## Additional commands

 ### Clear cache and static files